vegaprotocol/vega-market-sim/devops/README.md

     }
     ```

-1. And set the following environment variable as the path to the `.json` file (this path can be relative to your `vega-market-sim` directory):
+1. Set an environment variable for the path to the `.json` file (this path can be relative to your `vega-market-sim` directory):

     ```bash
     export VEGA_WALLET_TOKENS_FILE=/path/to/file.json